Shmuma/pytorch_tests/pract_rl/hw6.5/questions/README.md

 This code trains language model on [quora questions kaggle dataset](https://www.kaggle.com/c/quora-question-pairs) using PyTorch.
 Pre-trained glove embeddings were used as initial values [glove 6B 50d embeddings](https://nlp.stanford.edu/projects/glove/).

+The main goal was to implement and benchmark gpu-efficient softmax approximations.

 ## Model

-Single-layer, unidirectional LSTM with 512 hidden neurons shown the best results.
+Single-layer, unidirectional LSTM with 512 hidden neurons predicts next word in a train sequence.
 To speed up learning, I've implemented two most popular softmax approximations: hierarchical softmax and sampled softmax on pytorch and compared their speedups.

+To run the code

 ## Softmax approximation